murakuma/enmove/packages/conf-ts/README.md

 ### `conf-ts/decl`

 This configuration justs adds `declaration: true` to the basic configuration so it emits `.d.ts` along with transpiled `.js` files and their source maps.
+It also preserve comments in the code.
+Thus, when you publish your package as a library, the user can still see JSDocs in their code editors.

 **WHEN TO USE**: Use this for building a library in place of the basic config.